R Tutorials Top Banner

 http://www.cran.r-project.org/manuals.html

-A Final Preliminary Word or Two.
+A Final Preliminary Word or Two

 Don't expect to understand R all at once!
 This is a full-featured statistical programming language and analysis environment.
 You will never understand it all.
 R will do everything from 2+2 to factor analysis and generalized linear (and nonlinear) models.
 If you need it done, R will probably do it.
 I recently had to use a relatively new technique called generalized estimating equations.
-There aren't many software packages out there that will do it, but R will.
+There weren't at that time many software packages out there that will do it, but R will.
 I had to download an optional package from the CRAN site, but that's easy enough to do.

 If there is something in these tutorials that puzzles you, make a note of it and move on.
 Ask someone when you have a chance, or wait for it to come up again in a later tutorial.
 Perhaps it will be explained more fully there.
 Or try the help (manual) page, but don't pin your hopes on those just yet.
 Reading those is a skill in itself.
 It took me quite awhile to get used to them.
+Try googling it.
+That usually works for me.